-West Chester Green Team videographer William Claudio has been shooting, editing and posting a series of 5- to 10-minute videos of West Chester area gardens and gardeners.
+In spring, summer and fall 2020, West Chester Green Team videographer William Claudio shot, edited and posted a series of videos, averaging around 8 minutes each, of West Chester area gardens and gardeners.
 So tune in and tour at any time here with our moderator and Gardening Programs Coordinator Courtney Bodle!
-We are featuring several individual gardens and later on, themes like composting and foraging for wild food.
+We are featuring several individual gardens and in time, we hope to add themes like composting and foraging for wild food.

 Christiane Torres‘s garden; click here to view the video.
-This is a large and highly developed veggie garden, worked on with great dedication over the years, with all kinds of vegetables in raised beds, a compost heap, and even egg-laying chickens!
+This large and highly developed veggie garden, worked on with great dedication over the years, features all kinds of vegetables in raised beds, a compost heap, and even egg-laying chickens!

 See Jim Hines‘ enthusiastic presentation of his very productive veggie garden with our intrepid moderator Courtney Bodle here.
-With his high energy, Jim is sure to inspire others to start growing their own food as well!
-He even shows his solution for a problem that most of us don’t have to worry about: too much sun!
+Jim’s high energy and expertise are sure to inspire others to start growing their own food as well!
+He even shows his solution for a problem that most of us can only dream about having in our own gardens: too much sun!

 While viewing any of our videos, you can subscribe to receive word of future videos in the series.

-If you enjoyed these videos, please help us with the expenses of making the series; see here for how to donate.
+If you have enjoyed our videos, please help us with the expenses of making the series; see here for how to donate.